dongq845/ba-worldcup/README.md

 **Page Functionality:**

 - Dynamically generates a fair tournament bracket.
-If the number of students is not a power of two, it automatically creates a preliminary "play-in" round.
+If the number of students is not a power of two (e.g., 32, 64), it automatically creates a preliminary "play-in" round.
 - Users vote by clicking on a student's image or using the left/right arrow keys.
 - A progress bar visualizes the user's position within the current round.
 - Upon completion, the user is automatically redirected to the `/results` page.